-The lack of water in this area around the volcanoes, and the pollution that has engulfed the rivers used since ancient times, creates the current situation that the population her lives in water scarcity and is suffering from many different kinds of diseases.
-A major problem in the area is waterborne diseases due to water scarcity and consumption of unsafe water.
-Support these communities in their effort to drink clean water would help improve their health tremendously.
+The lack of water in this area around the volcanoes, and the pollution that has engulfed the rivers used since ancient times, creates the current situation that the population here lives in water scarcity and is suffering from many different kinds of diseases.
+A major problem in the area is waterborne diseases due to water scarcity and the consumption of unsafe water.
+Supporting these communities in their effort to drink clean water would help improve their health tremendously.

-This project will consist of a series of 6-day trainings for a couple hundred women in the manufacture, use and upkeep of cement bio-sand water filters.
-The women will receive molds, tools and materials to make their first filters and will be trained on ways to turn all of this into small businesses for themselves, their MUSOs and their communities.
+This project will consist of a series of a 6-day training for a couple of hundred women in the manufacture, use, and upkeep of cement bio-sand water filters.
+The women will receive molds, tools, and materials to make their first filters and will be trained on ways to turn all of this into small businesses for themselves, their MUSOs and their communities.
 Manuals and printed training materials will be given out in Swahili, English, French, Kinyarwanda, and a light lunch and tea for all participants will be provided every day.